cyrusimap/cyrus-imapd/docsrc/imap/developer/API/cyrusdb.rst

 CYRUSDB_CREATE - if the named database doesn't exist, create a blank database.

-CYRUSDB_MBOXSORT - use the abomination called improved_mboxlist_sort
-which re-orders a couple of characters to allow "foo.bar" to sort before "foo bar", for perfectly good reasons, but we're going to fix it a better way.
-Not every engine supports arbitrary collation, and if many engines corrupt horribly if the same database is opened with different choices for this flag.
-Ouch.

 CYRUSDB_CONVERT - if set and the database fails to open, attempt a magic detection on the file content and try to convert the database to the requested backend type before opening it.
 In-place upgrades!
 If